MinikPLayer/WinDragAeroSnap/README.md

 ## Current limitations
 * Aero snap sometimes doesn't show window recomendations for the other half.
 It works fine for explorer, but doesn't work for other apps.
 * Multi-monitor setup is not tested.
 Please post an issue if it's important for you.
+* When run without admin rights app is not able to modify Admin windows (including Task Manager).

 ## To-Do
 * Resize snapping to another windows and screen borders.